 Before starting, we would suggest you read through all these topics and use this page as a reference as you plan your event.
 Next, we would remind you of the ACM Code of Ethics and Professional Conduct which is essential reading.
 We would also suggest that you direct any of your fellow organisers or chairs to review this also.

 If your start up questions have been answered, then this section covers questions you might have before leading upto any preliminary approval.

 - What does the ACM have to do with SIGCHI specialized conferences?

 - SIGCHI is part of ACM that has its policy and procedure guidelines on conference organization.
-The ACM maintain an Organizers Conference Manual.
+The ACM maintain an single ACM Conference Planning Guide.
 In addition, the ACM provides a page with access to a wide range of other Volunteer Resources which could be of use.

 - What are the benefits/constraints from ACM SIGCHI in-cooperation conference?

 - Discount on placing an advert in CACM, lightweight process.
 Note, access to the ACM DL is outside this process so we would direct you to ICPS (which involves cost).

-- How do I get approval from the ACM SIGCHI for my in-cooperation conference?
+- How do I get secure “cooperating status” from the ACM SIGCHI for my conference?

 - You should submit the ACM In-Cooperation Technical Meeting Request Forms (TMRF).